Beef Bourguignon Pie

 Print

 Beef Burgundy: red wine gravy, vegetables and the tenderest beef chunks, silky mushrooms and a fluffy potato topping.
 When it comes to richness, the French really know their stuff.
 Nothing is richer, heartier and so full of flavour as this offering.
 The epitome of French slow-cooking, this complex dish is surprisingly easy to cook.
 Just pop it in the oven while you start hammering away at the wine.
+You can use any roasting beef (topside, round) with this but for an extra special dish, I prefer to use rump.

 The perfect weekend surprise with friends or family.
 Works better with beef though.
 Oh, and a bottle of CabSav.